 90. Matt Report

-Rather than a strict focus on WordPress, the ideas of this blog is how to use WordPress to create, maintain and drive forward a digital business (in most times powered by WordPress).
+Rather than a strict focus on WordPress, the idea of this blog is how to use WordPress to create, maintain, and drive forward a digital business (in most times powered by WordPress).
 Of course, being a podcast, the format of this blog is different than most of those featured on this blog.

 But there's plenty of great advice, so if you're a designer working on helping people whose business focuses on their site, make sure you're following this blog.